 Therefore, installing strategic ramps as an alternative to steps or stairs is an important modification.
 Rails alongside ramps, stairs and walls are useful as they provide additional support.
 Also, look into using a non-slip surface material in your home design and a cover for added safety.

 If space is a big concern, you could also look into using a vertical platform lift instead of a ramp, where appropriate.
 Stairway lifts can be installed in places where there’s a staircase.
 But again, if the wheelchair user can access all necessities on the ground floor, there would be no need for a stairway lift at all.

 Grab bars are a great addition to any home and make any existing or new home more accessible.
-Consider adding grab bars to your accessible bathroom, kitchen, living room and incorporate them into the overall design of your house.
+Consider home modifications for the elderly, such as adding grab bars to your accessible bathroom, kitchen, living room and incorporate them into the overall design of your house.

 It takes strength and a lot of skill to manoeuvre a wheelchair expertly around sharp corners and narrow hallways.
 So, if knocking down walls to add more space in every room is deemed too expensive or impractical, consider keeping all paths clear or free from clutter, dirt and obstructions.

 This means no shoes or racks near doorways or toys and other messes in your home.

 By ensuring all pathways are clear, you’re making it easier for your wheelchair-using family member or friends to move about independently.